DIY Whipped Tallow & Honey Balm (Nourishing Recipe)

 If you’re into DIY recipes, this is a fun and simple way to make something that feels extra fancy without the extra cost of store-bought skincare products.
 And let’s be honest, nothing from the grocery store comes close to this level of skin-loving goodness.

 So yes, honey in tallow balm?
-Absolutely.
-It’s an easy way to make a higher quality balm that leaves your skin feeling soft and healthy.
+Absolutely—as long as you mix it well and store it properly.
+It’s an easy way to make a higher-quality balm that leaves your skin feeling soft and healthy.

 Tallow and Honey Balm Recipe